margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I remember the crowd of people wearing red, white, and blue clothes.
 I remember the women working on grassroots projects in the Stadium.
 I remember the reformation, and the repentance, and the shift of view.
+I remember the size of the crowd.
+I remember my friend's passion.
 I remember the people working in the post office, and the Fed Ex Office, and the Government buildings, and the Salvation Army.
 I remember listening to "One Tribe" and "I Believe".
+I remember serving in the Diversity and Inclusion Club and God giving me an interest in Islam in high school.
+I remember feeling "white privilege" and "white guilt" in the Diversity and Inclusion Club.
 I remember taking a photo.
-I remember feeling concerned about healing from racial prejudices in college.
+I remember feeling concerned about healing from racial prejudices.
 I remember praying with the prayers of African American mothers for the African Americans and then an African American man telling me I would be a good mom.
-I remember praying for an African American's daughters.
-I remember serving in the Diversity and Inclusion Club and God giving me an interest in Islam in high school.
-I remember feeling "white privilege" and "white guilt" in the Diversity and Inclusion Club.
-I remember asking an African American man to my sorority formal.
 I remember questioning if I was a lesbian or not and actually imagining if I was a lesbian, transgender, and someone asked me if I was a lesbian.

 ## What is a memory you would like to erase? ##